pallets/click/docs/exceptions.rst

 Click's main error handling is happening in :meth:`BaseCommand.main`.
 In there it handles all subclasses of :exc:`ClickException` as well as the standard :exc:`EOFError` and :exc:`KeyboardInterrupt` exceptions.
-The latter are internally translated into a :exc:`Abort`.
+The latter are internally translated into an :exc:`Abort`.

 The logic applied is the following: